Blooym/xlm/README.md

 > [!IMPORTANT]
 > While I personally use this tool daily without issue, you may run into problems that I have not.
 Please report any issues you experience on the issues tab.

-An alternative method for launching XIVLauncher.Core on Linux, primarily built to avoid the pitfalls of using Flatpak XIVLauncher & Steam together.
-It allows for launching standalone (e.g embedded in XIVLauncher packages to provide an easy autoupdater) or via a steam compatibility tool while providing nice features like launcher auto-updates (and steam overlay support!).
+An alternative method for launching XIVLauncher.Core on Linux.
+XLM allows for launching standalone (e.g embedded in XIVLauncher packages as a bootstrapper) or via a Steam compatibility tool whilst providing features like launcher auto-updates and Steam overlay support!.

 ## Setup (Steam compatibility tool)